dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 like an inverted :math:`\phi` direction.
 In this instance the lattice is still detectable, just distorted.
 We understand this as inaccurate mapping from detector to reciprocal space.
-If the diffraction geometry model is wrong, then :program:`dials.reciprocal_lattice_viewer` can't calculate the reciprocal lattice position for each centroid properly.
+If the diffraction geometry model is wrong, then :program:`dials.reciprocal_lattice_viewer` cannot calculate the reciprocal lattice position for each centroid properly.
 This can cause problems with indexing because that requires exactly the same step of mapping centroid positions from detector to reciprocal space.